liuydd/liuydd/README.md

 This is Sheeta Liu from Tsinghua University.

 - 🔭 I’m currently working on something interesting😉
-- 🌱 I’m currently learning something about NLP
+- 🌱 I’m currently learning something about NLP and HCI
 - 📫 How to reach me: liuyd21@gmail.com or liuyd21@mails.tsinghua.edu.cn
 - ⚡ Learn more about me: [Sheeta Liu's Paradise Regained](https://liuydd.github.io/)